 There are a number of vaccines currently used with proven safety and efficacy.
 Vaccines are potentially associated with adverse events.
-An adverse event is defined as any untoward medical occurrence associated with the use of a drug in humans, whether or not considered drug related.11 Adverse events can present as local or systemic, immediate or non-immediate, and immune or non-immune-mediated reactions.
-While all allergic reactions are immune-mediated, not all immune-mediated reactions are allergic.
-Local non-immediate reactions that are not allergenic are common and may include swelling and erythema at the injection site.
+An adverse event is defined asany untoward medical occurrence associated with the use of a drug in humans, whether or not considered drug related.11 Adverse events can present as local or systemic, immediate or non-immediate, and immune or non-immune mediated reactions.
+While all allergic reactions are immune-mediated, not all immune-mediated reactions are allergic.Local non-immediate reactionsthat are not allergenic are common and may includeswelling and erythema at the injection site.
 These reactions can occur hours or days after administration and are not always mediated through the immune system.
-Systemic non-allergic reactions including mild fever and vasovagal reactions such as hypotension, nausea, and syncope are also relatively common.
-Neither the local nor the vasovagal reactions pose any serious risk.
+Systemic non-allergic reactions include mild fever and vasovagal reactions such as hypotension, nausea, and syncope are also relatively common.Neither the local nor the vasovagal reactions pose any serious risk.
 Although some of these reactions are immune-mediated, they are not allergic reactions.
-Rather, soreness at the injection site or fatigue are consequences of activation of the innate immune system.12-15 and 12,697 total adverse events had been reported to following COVID-19 vaccinations to the CDC and Prevention's VAERS.16 Adverse events, including allergic reactions, are graded according to severity as mild, moderate, and for purposes of this review, serious.
-Typical signs of an allergic reaction include bronchoconstriction, conjunctivitis, rhinorrhea, gastrointestinal symptoms, and/ or characteristic skin lesions such as generalized urticaria and/or angioedema.
-These can occur in combination or alone, and onset can be immediate, within minutes, or up to several hours postvaccination.
+Rather, soreness at the injection site or fatigue are consequences of activation of the innate immune system.12-15

+As of Feb 10, 2021, 44.77 million people had taken one or two doses of a COVID vaccine in the US.
+653 deaths and 12,697 total adverse events had been reported to following COVID-19 vaccinations to the CDC and Prevention's VAERS.16Adverse events, including allergic reactions, are graded according to severity as mild, moderate, and for purposes of this review, serious.
+Typical signs of an allergic reaction include bronchoconstriction, conjunctivitis, rhinorrhea, gastrointestinal symptoms, and/or characteristic skin lesions such as generalized urticaria and/or angioedema.
+These can occur in combination or alone, and onset can be immediate, within minutes, or up to several hours post-vaccination.
 Examples of mild allergic reactions are swelling with itching at the injection site, conjunctivitis, or rhinorrhea.
 Examples of moderate allergic reactions are bronchoconstriction that can be adequately treated with nebulized beta-agonists or generalized urticaria that may be treated with an antihistamine.
-Serious adverse events (SAE) are those events that are life-threatening, require inpatient hospitalization or prolongation of existing hospitalization, cause a persistent or significant incapacity or substantial disruption in the ability to conduct normal life functions, a congenital anomaly/ birth defect, or death.
-Two examples of SAE that are allergic reactions are bronchospasm that requires intensive treatment and lifethreatening anaphylaxis.^{11,17}
+Serious adverse events (SAE) are those events that are life-threatening, require inpatient hospitalization or prolongation of existing hospitalization, cause a persistent or significant incapacity or substantial disruption in the ability to conduct normal life functions, a congenital anomaly/birth defect, or death.
+Two examples of SAE that are allergic reactions are bronchospasm that requires intensive treatment and life-threatening anaphylaxis.^{11,17}